Dan Martin toasting another stage win at the Vuelta

 Ireland’s Dan Martin celebrates winning stage 3 of the Vuelta a España between Losada and Laguna Negra de Vinuesa in the Navarre region.
 On the right is second placed Slovenian rider Primoz Roglic.
 Photograph: Kiko Huesca/EPA

+Hunger or thirst never goes out of style in cycling.
+Nine years after his first stage win in the Vuelta a España, over two years after his last win anywhere, Dan Martin found himself back on top of a race podium, the satisfaction in no way concealed behind his face mask.

-They started out riding through Rioja wine country and Dan Martin was the toast at the finish, first up the brutally hard summit at La Laguna Negra and with that landing his second stage win in the Vuelta a España.
+Indeed stage 3 started out riding through Rioja wine country and Martin was the suitable toast at the finish, first up the brutally hard summit at La Laguna Negra and with that landing his second stage win in the Vuelta, and the promise of more to come.

 Irish cycling has become familiar with a rider winning a stage of a Grand Tour in the green jersey after Sam Bennett’s heroics in France last month, and indeed this felt like Martin’s time and turn – the Irish rider also wearing green for the stage, as Roglic and Carapaz already had a different jersey on their back.

-Bennett took his time on the day, finishing 12 minutes and six seconds down, in 145th, given what comes next: Friday’s stage 4 is now one for the sprinters, the 190km from Soria to Ejea de los Caballeros.
+Bennett took his time on the day, finishing 12 minutes and six seconds down, in 146th, given what comes next: Friday’s stage 4 is now one for the sprinters, the 190km from Soria to Ejea de los Caballeros.
 The second half takes place on the open plains northwest of Zaragoza, where crosswinds could pose a threat, but normally a bunch sprint is inevitable, with Bennett poised to make his first press for a stage win.
+After three days in the mountains, he is hungry for the flat.